Claim: Internet-circulated list entitled “2003 Darwin Awards” details actual deaths.

 “Man loses face at party.”
 A man at a West Virginia party (probably related to the winner last year, a man

 Doctors at Portland University Hospital said an Oregon man shot through the skull by a hunting arrow is lucky to be alive and will be released soon from the hospital.
-Tony Roberts, 25, lost his right eye last weekend during an initiation into a men's rafting club, Mountain Men Anonymous (probably known now as Stupid Mountain Men Anonymous) in Grants Pass, Oregon.
-A friend tried to shoot a beer can off his head, but the arrow entered Robert's right eye.
-Doctors said that had the arrow gone 1 millimeter to the left, a major blood vessel would have been cut and Roberts would have
+Tony Roberts, 25, lost his right eye last weekend during an initiation into a men’s rafting club, Mountain Men Anonymous (probably known now as Stupid Mountain Men Anonymous) in Grants Pass, Oregon.
+A friend tried to shoot a beer can off his head, but the arrow entered Robert’s right eye.
+Doctors said that had the arrow gone

 Roberts admitted afterwards that he and his friends had been drinking that afternoon.
 Said Roberts, “I feel so dumb about this.”
 No charges have been filed, but the Josephine County district attorney’s office said the